 This course is designed to prepare students for writing projects in academia and other workplaces.
 Together we will strive to refine critical thinking, research, reading, writing, and argumentation skills.
 The class helps students contribute to the academic and cultural conversations around them.

 Assignments: Students will write in class almost each time the class meets.
-This writing will usually be collected and graded.
+This writing will usually be collected by email.
+Subject lines of the emails should include the name of the student, the name and section number of the class, and the name of the assignment.
+In-class writing is due in class.
 Grades given in-class writing assignments include a zero (not completed), a three (completed poorly), and a five (successfully completed).
 By the end of the semester, the total value of these assignments will equal approximately one hundred points.
 In-class writing may serve as material from which the major assignments of the course will be composed and may motivate the completion of reading assignments.
 Since in-class writing will often grow out of in-class events, it can’t be made up.
 It will only be collected in the classroom as we meet.
 My record of completed in-class writing exercises serves as the record of your punctuality, participation, and attendance.

 The four writing projects required in the class are each worth one hundred points.
 Watch the attached schedule for due dates; read the pages assigned from the textbook, attend class, and ask questions for help completing these projects.

 This semester, students are responsible for their own paper topics.
-Consider writing about a problem that interests you.
+Consider a problem that interests you.
+Students will propose a solution to a problem.
 Essays should follow the conventions of academic prose, which include addressing opposing views fairly and civilly.
 Students should not write about problems they cannot address in a civil way.

 If you prefer to use a name other than the name the University officially uses, please let me know.
 Likewise, if you have a preferred personal pronoun, please let me know.